SereMunyao/phase-0-completing-assignments-codegrade/README.md

 > from the AssertionError shown above, go back to the Node.js installation
 > lesson for your OS.
 Go through the steps provided there to make sure Node was
 > installed correctly.
 If you're still receiving different errors, we recommend
-> going back through all local environment setup instructions again to ensure
+> going back through all local environment setup instructions
 > everything is set up properly.

 Although you passed one test, there is still one test not passing.
 The terminal